suchipi/prs-merged-since/README.md

   tag: "1.11.1", // required
   githubApiToken: "your_token_goes_here", // optional
 }).then((prs) => {
-  // prs is an array or PR objects as returned by the GitHub API });
+  // prs is an array of PR objects as returned by the GitHub API });
 ```